-- 11.1 Through the normal reporting process, as laid out in Section 7 of the Code, the

-University should be able to respond to any concerns an External Examiner may raise in relation to their duties or which may arise during their tenure. - 11.2 In exceptional cases External Examiners may have serious concerns about academic and practice assessment standards and quality of provision which cannot be resolved through the normal reporting process.
-In such an instance an External Examiner may write, in confidence, directly to the Pro-Vice-Chancellor (Curriculum, Teaching and Learning). - 11.3 If an External Examiner still has a serious concern about academic and practice assessment standards or quality of provision, and has exhausted all internal procedures, including writing to the Pro-Vice-Chancellor (Curriculum, Teaching and Learning), they can use the Office for Students or the NMC procedure for raising an issue about quality and compliance.
+- 11.1 Through the normal reporting process, as laid out in Section 7 of the Code, the University should be able to respond to any concerns an External Examiner may raise in relation to their duties or which may arise during their tenure. - 11.2 In exceptional cases External Examiners may have serious concerns about academic standards and quality of provision which cannot be resolved through the normal reporting process.
+In such an instance an External Examiner may write, in confidence, directly to the Pro-Vice-Chancellor (Curriculum, Teaching & Learning). - 11.3 If an External Examiner still has a serious concern about academic standards or quality of provision, and has exhausted all internal procedures, including writing to the Pro-Vice-Chancellor (curriculum, Teaching & Learning), they can use the Higher Education Funding Council for England's procedure for raising an issue about quality.

-Appendix A - University Criteria for Appointment of External Examiners for Nursing Programmes
+Appendix A - University Criteria for Appointment of External Examiners